AoWangDrexel/arsenal/README.md

 * [Cracking the Code with Python](http://inventwithpython.com/cracking/)

 ## Future Plans <div id="future"></div>
+* Implement the Enigma Machine
+* Create a Flask application

-I'm hoping to learn C++ in depth and create a QUICK decrypter, being able to break most of the ciphers you see above with cryptoanalysis.
+* Learn C++ in depth to create a QUICK decrypte (able to break most of the ciphers you see above with cryptoanalysis).